Best Dogs for Kids and Cats

 Golden Retrievers are one of the most common answers here for a reason.
 They are usually social, friendly, and easier to train than many breeds with similar popularity.
 Their temperament often works well in homes where they need to relate well to both children and other animals.

-They still need exercise and guidance, especially when young, but many families find them easier to trust because they tend to bring warmth and adaptability rather than suspicion or intensity.
-For households with enough space and activity, they are often one of the safer larger-breed choices.
+They still need exercise and guidance, especially when young, but many families trust them because they usually bring warmth and adaptability rather than suspicion or intensity.
+For households with enough space and regular activity, they are often one of the safer larger-breed options.

 Labrador Retriever